All Products

 {"authority":"circuit-breaker-sample-server:9080","bytes_received":"0","bytes_sent":"81","downstream_local_address":"172.20.192.84:9080","downstream_remote_address":"172.20.192.31:58218","duration":"0","istio_policy_status":"-","method":"GET","path":"/hello","protocol":"HTTP/1.1","request_id":"2aa351fa-349d-4283-a5ea-dc74ecbdff8c","requested_server_name":"outbound_.9080_._.circuit-breaker-sample-server.default.svc.cluster.local","response_code":"503","response_flags":"UO","route_name":"default","start_time":"2023-02-28T03:12:20.996Z","trace_id":"-","upstream_cluster":"inbound|9080||","upstream_host":"-","upstream_local_address":"-","upstream_service_time":"-","upstream_transport_failure_reason":"-","user_agent":"python-requests/2.21.0","x_forwarded_for":"-"}

-The response code is 503 in the logs.
+As expected, the response code 503 appears in the logs of the destination service proxy.
 That is the reason why the logs of the client proxies contain "response_code":"503" and "response_flags":"URX".

 In summary, the client proxies send requests according to the limit that up to five connections are allowed for each pod, and throttle or queue excess requests by using the UO response flag.
 All three client proxies can send up to 15 parallel requests at the start of a batch.
 However, only five requests can be successfully sent because the destination service proxy also limits the number of connections to five.
 The destination service proxy accepts only five requests and throttles the rest.
 The throttled requests are marked by the URX response flag in the logs of the client proxies.

-The following figure shows how requests are sent from multiple client pods to a single destination service pod in the preceding scenario:
+The following figure shows how requests are sent from multiple client pods to a single destination service pod in the preceding scenario.

 image